SebastianKristof/ai-agent-personal-assistant/docs/setup.md

 After completing the setup:

-1. Create your first n8n workflow
+1. Create your first n8n workflow (see [workflows.md](workflows.md) for detailed instructions)
 2. Test the Telegram bot integration
 3. Set up your chosen vector database
 4. Develop your first RAG workflow
+5. Learn how to deploy workflows using our deployment script (see [workflows.md](workflows.md#deploying-workflows))